top of page

 Eligibility for Bonus Depreciation

-When it comes to the perks of QIP classification, one of the standout benefits is its eligibility for bonus depreciation.
-Thanks to the CARES Act of 2020, QIP is classified as 15-year property under the Modified Accelerated Cost Recovery System (MACRS), which opens the door to bonus depreciation.
+One of the biggest perks of QIP classification is its eligibility for bonus depreciation.
+Because the CARES Act classified QIP as 15-year property under the Modified Accelerated Cost Recovery System (MACRS), it qualifies for bonus treatment alongside other short-life assets.

 Important Exclusions from QIP